-I have one friend who I met for a birthday lunch that was just the two of us, and I was just downright bored watching her text the whole time, it felts like a really dull reality show, and I thought I had turned off Real Housewives of Vancouver before I had left the house!
-Her phone didn’t leave the table, she was texting literally the entire time, and it felt like a fight for her attention!
-When I got home I noticed that she had posted a photo on Instagram of the gift I gave her, and that was the only way I knew that she had liked it.
-I barely got two minutes of her time to give her the thing!
-I got an “awe”, .3 seconds of eye contact and a quick “thanks” before right back to her phone.
+I have one friend who I met for a birthday lunch that was just the two of us, and I was just downright bored watching her text the whole time.
+It felt like a really dull reality show, and I thought I had turned off Real Housewives of Vancouver before I had left the house!
+Her phone didn’t leave the table; she was texting literally the entire time and it felt like a fight for her attention!
+When I got home, I noticed that she had posted a photo on Instagram of the gift I gave her, and that was the only way I knew that she had liked it.
+I barely got two minutes of her time to give her the thing.
+I got an ”aww”, 3 seconds of eye contact and a quick “thanks” before she went right back to her phone.

-On Facebook these people seem so comfortable with themselves, “selfie shot” after “selfie” (how many angles can I possibly see your new shirt from!) but it is like pulling teeth trying to see them in person, even when you get them away from their laptop you never really get them in full because they get to bring their favorite part of the computer with them in their cell phone, which for some is just too consuming.
-It makes me wonder if when I am the one being texted consistently if they are ignoring someone else for my sake!
+On Facebook, these people seem so comfortable with themselves, “selfie shot” after “selfie” (how many angles can I possibly see your new shirt from?), but it is like pulling teeth trying to see them in person.
+Even when you get them away from their laptop, you never really get them in full because they get to bring their favorite part of the computer with them in their cell phone, which for some is just too consuming.
+It makes me wonder if when I am the one being texted consistently, they are ignoring someone else for my sake!

 Is the technological age a blessing for these shy people, or a way to isolate oneself and abandon those around them?
 I still have a few unsullied friends who don’t have cell phones, and meeting them may need a bit more pre-planning but they are never late and always attentive to our conversations.